Twisters tumbling and trampoline team set for state competition this weekend

 “I like showing the work that I put in,” Hunter said.
 “I also like the adrenaline rush that you get before you compete.
 The nerves pushes you to do better.”

-The Twisters have 39 individuals with the program.
-There is no age limit when someone can start, and the Twisters have participants as young as 7 with the program.
+The Twisters have 39 participants in the program.
+There is no age limit when someone can start, and the Twisters have participants as young as 7.

-The participation can extend beyond even the high school years.
+Participation can extend beyond high school.
 There is a senior division that has had individuals into their 40s, and one individual in that class will be competing this weekend.

-Scott said the Twisters program has grown in numbers of the past few years.
+Scott said the Twisters program has grown in the past few years.

 “A lot of the younger girls are really getting involved in it,” Scott said.
 “I have more on my littles team, my lower-level group, than what I have on my high-level teams.
 It’s just because they’ve watched all these big girls (compete) and they wanted to do what they do,